esaeg/EsaWebsite_Back_end/README.md

 ### 7- Run seed to add data to database
     php artisan dashboard:seed

+just after you see `Seeding PaymentSeeder ...` you can cancel the process by `ctrl + c`

+there is a problem ending seeder form dashboard package

 ### 8- Generate Key and clear cache
     php artisan key:generate